isomerpages/nhg-ecos/_resources/User Guides.md

 <div data-type="detailsContent" class="isomer-details-content">
 <p>This guidebook shows how new Public Healthcare Institutions (PHI) Users
 can login and create their ECOS User Accounts.
-It also provides information on the NHG Minimum Training requirements and orientates Users to the ECOS interface and layout.
+It also provides information on the NHG Health Minimum Training requirements and orientates Users to the ECOS interface and layout.
 (Last updated: 7 May 2024)</p>
 <p><a href="/files/User Guides/General ECOS Functionality/ECOS_Creating_New_User_Accounts___General_Overview_7_May_2024.pdf" rel="noopener noreferrer nofollow" target="_blank">Download here</a>
 </p>
 <p></p>